department-of-veterans-affairs/vets-website/content/pages/faq.md

                       <div itemprop="text">
                         <p>You can sign in to Vets.gov in 1 of 3 ways:</p>
                         <ul>
-                          <li> With your existing My Health<em>e</em>Vet account, <strong>or</strong></li>
+                          <li>With your existing My Health<em>e</em>Vet account, <strong>or</strong></li>
-                          <li> With your existing DS Logon account, <strong>or</strong></li>
+                          <li>With your existing DS Logon account, <strong>or</strong></li>
-                          <li> By creating an account through ID.me, our trusted technology partner</li>
+                          <li>By creating an account through ID.me (our trusted technology partner)</li>
                         </ul>
                         <h4>Verifying your identity for access to more tools and services</h4>
                         <p>Before we can give you access to all the advanced Vets.gov tools—like tracking your VA claims and appeals, downloading your complete VA health record, or tracking your Post-9/11 GI Bill benefits—we need to verify your identity.
-This is because the benefits and services you’re signing up for require a higher level of security since they use your personal information.
-For your protection, we need to make sure you’re you—and not someone pretending to be you—before we give you access to this information.</p>
+For your protection, we need to make sure you’re you—and not someone pretending to be you—before we give you access to your personal information.</p>
                         <p><strong>If you sign in with a premium My Health<em>e</em>Vet or DS Logon account</strong>, you can access all the advanced tools right away.
-ID.me will receive your verified information to sign you in to Vets.gov so you won't have to prove your identity again.
-We can also help you use ID.me to add an extra layer of security (called 2-factor authentication) to your account.</p>
+ID.me will receive your verified information to sign you in to Vets.gov so you won't have to prove your identity again.</p>
-                        <p><strong>If you sign in with ID.me or with a basic or advanced My Health<em>e</em>Vet or basic DS Logon account</strong>, you'll need to go through the ID.me identity-proofing process before you can access the advanced tools of Vets.gov.</p>
+                        <p><strong>If you sign in by creating an account with ID.me or with a basic or advanced My Health<em>e</em>Vet or basic DS Logon account</strong>, you'll need to go through the ID.me identity-proofing process before accessing these tools.</p>
                         <p>To go through this process, you’ll need:</p>
                         <ul>
                           <li>A smartphone (or a landline or mobile phone and a computer with an internet connection), <strong>and</strong></li>